{recaptcha:script:html}

 Day 7: Ortigia's market and Siracusa archeological park

-Start the day with an early morning visit to Siracusa’s bustling farmer's market.
+Start with an early morning visit to Siracusa’s bustling farmer's market.
 It’s a cacophony of vendors hawking their wares, selling everything from fresh fish and seafood to every kind of fruit and vegetable you can imagine.
-After a mid-morning coffee or iced granita we meet our local Ortigia based guide for a guided visit of Ortigia whose history spans thousands of years.
-We will drive you to the Siracusa archeological park which reveals that Siracusa was the largest Classical Greek settlement in Magna Grecia.
-We return to the market area after the visit to have lunch at a local institution, Fratelli Burgia.
-Here you will be able to put together a completely epic panino of local cold cuts, cheeses, and “verdure sott'olio”.
-After lunch you have some free time to further explore Ortigia, perhaps by boat!
-It is possible to circumnavigate the island.
+After a mid-morning coffee or iced granita, we meet our local Ortigia-based guide for a guided visit of Ortigia, whose history spans thousands of years.
+We will drive you to the Siracusa archeological park, which reveals that Siracusa was the largest Classical Greek settlement in Magna Grecia.
+After the visit, we return to the market area for lunch at a local institution, “Fratelli Burgia.”
+Here you can create a completely epic panino of local cold cuts, cheeses, and “verdure sott'olio”.
+After lunch, you have some free time to further explore Ortigia, perhaps from the sea as it is possible to circumnavigate the island on a small “tourist boat.”
 Or you may choose to join the locals for a swim from one of the jetties accessible from the city walls.
-Our final dinner together is another celebration of Sicilian cuisine.
+Our final dinner together is another celebration of Sicily’s fantastic cuisine.The Hike:Urban walking.
+Elevation gain/loss insignificant.
 Overnight Ortigia.
 Hotel, breakfast, lunch at the market, and dinner included.

 Day 8: Departure